smkent/extbackup/README.md

 External backup disk creation utility

 Backups are created using `rsync` and stored on a partition encrypted using cryptsetup and LUKS.

-Backups are versioned based on the backup creation time, hard-linking unchanged files using `rsync`'s `--link-dest` option.
+Backup files can be versioned or stored as a single copy.
+Versioning is performed based on the backup creation time, hard-linking unchanged files using using `rsync`'s `--link-dest` option.
+Single copy backup is a good option for larger files for which older versions should not be retained.

 ## Repository setup